 Czech Republic - Industry

-FocusEconomics Consensus Forecast panelists expect industrial output to expand 4.7% in 2014, which is up 0.2 percentage points from last month’s forecast.
-For 2015, panelists expect industrial output to expand 4.4%.
+FocusEconomics Consensus Forecast panelists expect industrial output to plunge 7.2% in 2020, which is down 8.3 percentage points from last month’s forecast, and grow 4.4% in 2021.

 Czech Republic - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||1.64||-1.85 %||Dec 31|